 Like working with other educational technology tools, this wasn’t a project about how to use Twine; rather, it was an interactive writing project supported with authoring tools.
 The learning goal was for students to have a deeper experience with curriculum content.
 Twine does involve a small bit of simple debugging to ensure that the syntax of HTML code is properly spelled.
 Students needed to understand coding to add richness and texture to their stories using loops, images, and sound effects.

 Decisions and Dilemmas

 I challenged my students to present readers with several difficult choices.
-Many authored tales that put readers in the position of deciding to sacrifice him- or herself by saving a fellow soldier.
+Many authored tales that put readers in the position of deciding to sacrifice themselves by saving a fellow soldier.
 One team of girls wrote a detailed story about a young soldier swept into the battle at Saratoga.
-The difficulty of the player's choices grew as the story unfolded.
+The difficulty of the player’s choices grew as the story unfolded.

 Historical empathy was an overarching theme in student work.
 One team wrote a tale about Paul Revere’s ride.
 Interestingly, the player is never told who he or she is until the game’s conclusion.
 Only the same decisions that Revere made in 1775 will result in the winning outcome.
 (Download the file from Dropbox.)

-When the project concluded, many students remarked, "This was actually fun" -- a comment that I'm not used to hearing when it comes to writing assignments.
+When the project concluded, many students remarked, “This was actually fun”—a comment I’m not used to hearing when it comes to writing assignments.
 In the end, only some of the students used the Illuminati hook.
 Many opted to write original stories set during the American Revolution.